palette-software/chargeback-workbook/docs/chargeback.md

 ## Total Annual Cost Model

 The next step is to break down our TCO to chargeable items.
-In Tableau Server word, usually we chargeback three elements:
+In the Tableau Server world, usually we chargeback three elements:

 * **Interaction expense**: expense occurred when end users are viewing visualizations, publishing contents or interacting with AskData or Metrics.
-Interacting with the server considered as CPU intensive task: every click on a dashboard calculates the load on the server.
+Interacting with the server is considered a CPU intensive task: every click on a dashboard calculates the load on the server.
 We consider vizqlserver and their child processes (hyper, data server) as interactive CPU consumption.
-* **Batch expense:** expense occurs when running background jobs including extracts, subscriptions or askdata indexing.
+* **Batch expense:** expense occured when running background jobs including extracts, subscriptions or AskData indexing.
 Background costs can be calculated on the number of seconds a job occupies a backgrounder process or per CPU hour.
 Backgrounders are single-threaded applications, meaning that you cannot run more background jobs in parallel than the number of backgrounders deployed on the system.
 In our system we calculate Backgrounder CPU hour.
-* **Storage expense:** expense related to store users contents.
+* **Storage expense:** expense related to storing user content.

 In the next section, we will use the following abbreviations to explain these expenses and their rates:

-**Interaction cores (I)** Number of cores dedicated or _assumed_ to interaction
+**Interaction cores (I)** Number of cores dedicated to or _assumed_ for interaction

-**Backgrounder cores (E)** Number of cores dedicated or _assumed_ for batch processing
+**Backgrounder cores (E)** Number of cores dedicated to or _assumed_ for batch processing

 **Administration cores (A)** In the pre-`tsm`  era Tableau did not require CPU licenses for those administration nodes, where no vizql servers were running.
 In case of the system has workers configured without vizql nodes, these servers and their cores are assumed as administration cores.

-**Storage volume:** Number of GB available for workbooks and data source files
+**Storage volume:** Number of GB-s available for workbooks and data source files

 **Annual Storage Expense:** Expense attributed to providing storage for workbooks and data source files